scout

 Considering Subsequent Treatment in NDMM After Teclistamab-Based Induction

-In a conversation with CancerNetwork® at the 22nd Annual International Myeloma Society Meeting and Exposition, Marc S. Raab, MD, PhD, discussed considerations for sequencing subsequent lines of treatment for patients with newly diagnosed multiple myeloma (NDMM) who progress or do not respond to induction regimens containing teclistamab-cqyv (Tecvayli).
+In a conversation with CancerNetwork® at the 22nd International Myeloma Society Annual Meeting, Marc S. Raab, MD, PhD, discussed considerations for sequencing subsequent lines of treatment for patients with newly diagnosed multiple myeloma (NDMM) who have progression or do not respond to induction regimens containing teclistamab-cqyv (Tecvayli).
 He spoke in the context of findings from the phase 2 MajesTEC-5 study (NCT05695508) that he presented at the meeting, which evaluated different teclistamab-containing induction regimens for this patient population.

-Although he noted that no patients progressed on teclistamab-based induction therapy in the trial, Raab emphasized using an effective subsequent regimen that minimizes potential toxicities in the event of initial disease progression.
-He detailed how options like carfilzomib (Kyprolis) and CAR T-cell therapy can play a role in the management of NDMM if patients progress on induction therapy.
+Although he noted that no patients had progression on teclistamab-based induction therapy in the trial, Raab emphasized using an effective subsequent regimen that minimizes potential toxicities in the event of initial disease progression.
+He detailed how options such as carfilzomib (Kyprolis) and chimeric antigen receptor (CAR) T-cell therapy can play a role in the management of NDMM if patients have progression on induction therapy.
 Considering the chemotherapy-free nature of the induction therapies investigated in the MajesTEC-5 trial, he stated that adding chemotherapy is another potential option for subsequent care.

 Raab is a professor of medicine and clinical director of the Heidelberg Myeloma Center and the Department of Medicine V at the Heidelberg University Hospital.